 of the profession.
 It also attempts to help the multi-lingual

 and communication services industry identify young talent

 and ensure the renewal of their human resources.
-At the dawn of
+On the

 aspires to be a vehicle of social awareness.
 In a world